Powerlearnproject/se-assignment-day-2-git-and-github-Benjabella/README.md

  - Version control ensures project integrity by preventing data loss, resolving conflicts, and maintaining a clear history of changes.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
-# Setting Up a New Repository on GitHub
-This guide provides step-by-step instructions for creating and configuring a new repository on GitHub.
----
-## Step 1: Sign in to GitHub
+ Step 1: Sign in to GitHub
 1. Go to [GitHub.com](https://github.com) and log in to your account.
 If you don’t have an account, create one.
 ---
-## Step 2: Create a New Repository
+ Step 2: Create a New Repository
 1. On the GitHub homepage, click the **“+”** icon in the top-right corner and select **“New repository”** from the dropdown menu.
 2. Alternatively, click the **“New”** button on the left sidebar under the “Repositories” section.
 ---
-## Step 3: Configure Repository Settings
+ Step 3: Configure Repository Settings
 1. **Repository Name**: Enter a unique and descriptive name for your repository.
 2. **Description (Optional)**: Add a brief description of your project.
 3. **Visibility**: Choose between: